awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-lambda-custom-email-sender.md

 To remove a custom email sender Lambda trigger with the AWS CLI, omit the `CustomEmailSender` parameter from `--lambda-config` and include all other triggers that you want to use with your user pool\.
 To remove a custom email sender Lambda trigger with an `UpdateUserPool` API request, remove `CustomemailSender` from the request body that contains the rest of your user pool configuration\.
 For more information, see [Updating a user pool with the Amazon Cognito API or AWS CLI](cognito-user-pool-updating.md#cognito-user-pool-updating-api-cli)\.

 The following Node\.js example shows how to process an email message event in your custom email sender Lambda function\.
+This example assumes your function has two environment variables defined\.

+**`KEY_ALIAS`**
+The [alias](https://docs.aws.amazon.com/kms/latest/developerguide/kms-alias.html) of the KMS key that you want to use to encrypt and decrypt your users' codes\.

+**`KEY_ARN`**
+The Amazon Resource Name \(ARN\) of the KMS key that you want to use to encrypt and decrypt your users' codes\.

 ```
             const AWS = require('aws-sdk');